 2. What special techniques are you using when photographing waterfalls?

 I always use a sturdy tripod (in my case Gitzo Traveller) with remote shutter release for long exposures.
 If needed, I use ND filters to adjust the exposure length.
 I usually prefer exposures of 1/5-0.5 seconds, but it depends on cascade size and flow speed.
 Quite often I use a polarizing filter to remove some reflections and glares.
-I prefer to use a wide angle lens and try to get as close as possible, it makes the lines diagonal and adds dynamics to your images (and sometimes it adds some water in my shoes as well, alas).
+I prefer to use a wide angle lens and try to get as close as possible, since it makes the lines diagonal and adds dynamics to your images (and, alas, sometimes it adds some water in my shoes as well).
 Always use a lens hood and cloth for drying the lens.

 3. How do you find beautiful waterfalls to photograph?

-Before going somewhere I always do a research, check the images on Internet, in Google Earth etc.
+Before going somewhere I always do a research, check the images on the Internet, on Google Earth etc.